 So that's the purpose and process, but why do I find it funny?

 When I say that I'm still transcribing, the joke is an inside one and it dates back to early in my PhD.
-I remember that I had a term paper to write and was commenting to friends and family that my apartment had never been so clean. what is a domain registrar Everything was spotless and tidy, but not a word had been written.
+I remember that I had a term paper to write and was commenting to friends and family that my apartment had never been so clean.
+Everything was spotless and tidy, but not a word had been written.
 Some suggested that a cluttered workspace results in a cluttered mind, so cleaning made sense — it would focus my mind.
 Others simply stated that I was procrastinating.
 Being a researcher, I decided it was best to delve a little deeper and so I sat at my computer and googled procrastination (an act which could, in itself, be interpretted as procrastination).
 I found an interesting article on something referred to as "strategic procrastination."
 There are many definitions out there for this, including one that states that if you read a prioritized "to do" list backwards, it's a procrastination list.
 Some suggest that if you strategically procrastinate (avoid or put off work), some of your work will disappear or take care of itself (I'm not sure this type A buys that definition, but I think I have seen it at work).
 The particular article that I found focussed on the moveable segments of a "to do" list (whether written or mental) that actually facilitate getting things done.
 A task's position on the "to do" list is never fixed, never set in stone.
 It is moveable and responds to forces around it.
 More than that, it exerts force on other tasks.

 So, when I laugh about "still transcribing," it's because I know that without this task hanging over my head, I'd probably be a lot less productive.
 In fact, having a transcription to complete exerted the force necessary to write an annual report ahead of schedule and to stay current on blog entries — and one of these tasks is clearly more important than the other.